 Which service provides serverless computing in Azure?

-It is possible to do so with our beloved python language and we don’t need to install python to run it on our other system too.
-Isn’t it Awesome!, let’s make a small project to see how it works.
+It is possible to do so with our beloved Python language, and we don’t need to install Python to run it on our other system too.
+Isn’t it awesome?
+Let’s do a small project to see how you can convert Python script to exe file.

 Pre-requisite: